larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

 * `"autoMaxTime" :  <seconds>,`
 Maximum amount of time a level can run for in auto mode before it advances to the next
 Default: 900
+* `"autoSkipOffline" :  <true/false>,`
+Whether or not levels that are not official levels and are not workshop levels should be skipped over in auto mode
+Default: True
 * `"autoSpecReturnToLobby" :  <true/false>,`
-Whether or not to return to the lobby if eveyone leaves while auto-spectate is running.
+Whether or not to return to the lobby if everyone leaves while auto-spectate is running.
 Default: False
 * `"autoSpecAllowPlayers" :  <true/false>,`
 Whether or not players/clients can use the !autospec command